oxigraph/oxigraph/server/README.md

 ## Usage

-Run `oxigraph_server --location my_data_storage_directory serve` to start the server where `my_data_storage_directory` is the directory where you want Oxigraph data to be stored.
+Run `oxigraph_server serve --location my_data_storage_directory` to start the server where `my_data_storage_directory` is the directory where you want Oxigraph data to be stored.
 It listens by default on `localhost:7878`.

 The server provides an HTML UI, based on [YASGUI](https://yasgui.triply.cc), with a form to execute SPARQL requests.